rijalghodi/learn-langchain-from-scratch/README.md

-# Learn LangGraph from Scratch
+# Learn LangChain from Scratch

 ## How to Install Packages